-Gamora and her sister Nebula were not only presented with a prescribed life, they were crammed into it, and they both carry the scars to prove it.
+Gamora and her sister Nebula were not only presented with prescribed lives, they were crammed into them, and they both carry the scars to prove it.
 Drax had built a life that, by all indications, was his own before it was destroyed.
 All three characters find themselves tasked with starting anew and determining not only how much energy and heart to put into a second go, but which direction to go in.

-With that in mind it’s no coincidence that antagonism takes the shape of The Sovereign in Vol. 2.
+With that in mind it’s no coincidence that antagonism in Guardians Vol. 2 takes the shape of The Sovereign.
 They’re a species of fancy gold people who take pride in being genetically designed to fulfill specific sociological needs.
 Their lives are determined before they are even conceived.
 Theirs is an antagonism that exists in an echo chamber.
-It’s the evil of uniformity, and of justifying the righteousness of said uniformity with numbers or might.
+It’s the evil of uniformity, and of justifying the righteousness of said uniformity with numbers and might.

 If the evil here is conformity and complacency, then it is also no coincidence that the film is absolutely hilarious.
 What is humor but the upending of expectations?
 What is a quip but an off-color attack on the golden status quo?
 Guardians of the Galaxy Vol. 2 is a tale in which the villainy of homogeny can only be thwarted by the heroism of being an utter smartass.